 Basic income per share is computed by dividing income attributable to common shareholders by the weighted average number of common shares outstanding for the period.
 Diluted income per share reflects the dilution of common stock equivalents such as options to the extent the impact is dilutive.
-As the Company incurred net income for the three and nine months ended September 30, 2015 and 2014, potentially dilutive securities have been included in the diluted net income per share computations and any potentially anti-dilutive shares have been excluded and are shown below.
+As the Company incurred net income for the years ended December 31, 2015 and 2014, potentially dilutive securities have been included in the diluted net income per share computations and any potentially anti-dilutive shares have been excluded and are shown below.